Where to Discuss?

 Border Outside: Edges and Corner

-This supporting helper meant to be used only within the apply_head_border().
-All it does is defining the cell range for rows and columns: top, bottom (max row), left, and right.
-All in context of column blocks.
+Its purpose is to define the cell range for the rows and columns: top, bottom (max row), left, and right, within the context of column blocks.

 def __set_head_rectangle(self,